 Peregrines are not only the fastest bird, but the fastest animals on the planet reaching speeds of well over 200 mph when diving for prey.
 Some sources claim up to 240 mph.
 They can be found in many National Parks in the United States including the Great Smoky Mountains, Yellowstone, Acadia, Rocky Mountain, and Zion.
 There are an estimated 23,000 Peregrine Falcons currently living in the United States.

 Length: 14.6-18.5 in

 Wingspan: 35.4-44.5 in

 Prairie Falcons prefer wide open spaces like grasslands and fields where they soar high overhead looking for their next meal which is usually small mammals or other birds.
-They are found throughout Colorado and the western half of the United States.
+They are found throughout the western half of the United States.
 In Texas, they live year-round in the western part of the state, but are only winter visitors in most of central Texas and are more rare along the eastern coast.

 Prairie Falcons, like Peregrines, are one of the most popular birds for falconry and hunting.
 Look for them soaring overhead with a pair of binoculars, or even perched along fence posts or on cliffs.
 Their brown colors do make them somewhat camouflaged and difficult to spot sometimes.
 Prairie Falcons are larger than a Merlin, but slightly smaller than a Peregrine Falcon.

 Weight: 37.0-45.9 oz

 The Crested Caracara looks unlike any of the other species of falcons in Texas.
 They are most common in Central America, but are found in a few states in the U.S. with Texas being one of them.
 They are most common in southern areas of the state near cities like Austin, San Antonio, and Houston.

 Crested Caracaras look like a combination of a hawk and a vulture with their large, sharp talons and their orange faces.
 In size they are a bit larger than Peregrine Falcons.